cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/coco-keypoints.md

 ---
+title: 'COCO Keypoints'
 linkTitle: 'COCO Keypoints'
 weight: 5
+description: 'How to export and import data in COCO Keypoints format'
 ---

 The COCO Keypoints format is designed specifically for human pose estimation tasks, where the objective